 You Can Adjust The Loan Term.

-The tenure of the loan term can be adjusted based on your income and repayment capacity at that time.
+The tenure of the loan term can be adjusted based on your income and repayment capacity at the time.
 If the repayment is burdening your finances, you can go for a longer tenure when you refinance your loan, and if your income has increased, you can use the refinanced loan to decrease the loan term and close it quickly.

-Switch from Variable to Fixed Rate
+Switch From Variable To Fixed Rates

-You may be able to get a lower Annual Percentage Rate (APR) on the refinanced loan if your credit or income has improved.
+You may be able to get a lower Annual Percentage Rate (APR) on the refinanced loan if your credit score or income has improved.

 - You may have to incur a prepayment penalty on your existing loan.